Becoming an Independent Financial Advisor

 Your Options at LPL Financial

-With LPL, there is no one-size-fits-all or -size-fits-forever model.
+With LPL, there is no one-size-fits-all or one-size-fits-forever model.
 No matter what independence looks like for you, we have a solution to help you pursue your goals now and in the future.

 • Employee model: Linsco by LPL Financial is a modern W2 solution that embraces the spirit of independence without all the responsibilities that come from running a business.